graduateshotline logo

 IELTS FAQ

-IELTS is an English proficiency test attempted by people in order to apply for higher education, jobs in English-speaking countries and for visas and immigration purposes required to move to other countries.
-There are specific IELTS exams for each of these requirements and it can be taken by anybody above the age of 16.
+IELTS is an English proficiency test attempted by people to apply for higher education, jobs in English-speaking countries, and visas and immigration purposes required to move to other countries.
+There are specific IELTS exams for each of these requirements and they can be taken by anybody above the age of 16.
 The exam does not require any specific grade to pass but is represented as bands.
 Any band score above 6 is considered good.

-International exams of this scale is bound to be confusing in its registration process and in understanding the various aspects of the same.
+International exams of this scale are bound to be confusing in their registration process and in understanding the various aspects of the same.
 This is why we have compiled a list of FAQs answering them to the best of our ability.

 Should I choose paper-based or computer-based IELTS?

 The examinations do not differ according to format.
-You can choose any of the formats depending upon your level of comfort in using a pen or a keyboard.
+You can choose any of the formats depending on your level of comfort in using a pen or a keyboard.
 Play to your strengths.

 How much time is allotted for the Writing Section?